 We believe in the importance of culture in the widest sense to connect people.

-Our New Scots programme supports the sharing arts, sciences, crafts, music, research and stories for, with and by New Scots, including the Syrian refugees and wider migrant communities who live, work and share their talents in Scotland.
+Our New Scots programme supports the sharing arts, sciences, crafts, music, research, culture and stories for, with and by New Scots, including the Syrian refugees and wider migrant communities who live, work and share their talents in Scotland.

 We remain a part of the New Scots Steering Group supporting cultural exchange and welcoming events year round too.

 History & Aims of the New Scots Project

 The programme began in 2017 with a series of “culture jam” workshops, leading to a large New Scots Ceilidh as part of British Science Week with kind support from the British Science Association, Fun Palaces and Edinburgh Napier, and partnering with the Welcoming, the Edinburgh and Lothians Regional Equality Council.
 Following on from this event, a steering group involving both New Scots themselves and support organisations and volunteers including the Welcoming, Scots Faith Action, St Paul’s and St George’s Churches was established and continues to coordinate cultural events over the year with voluntary support from Science Ceilidh team members including supporting music, science activities and games.
 Events have included religious events along with welcoming “Fun Palace” event for other asylum seekers.